 Indexed annuities were first created to compete head-to-head with certificate of deposit (CD) returns, not the stock market.
 In other words, they weren't designed to earn a lot of interest.
 Instead, they were created to earn a modest amount of interest that you can turn into a guaranteed income in the future.

 You can also add an income rider to an indexed annuity for future income guarantees.
 In fact, this may be the best way to use them.
 In most cases, you won't even look at the interest being earned.
 Focus on the income guarantees in your income rider.
 You should always own annuities for what they will do for you, rather than what they might do.
 The contract keeps your money safe.

 You could also use indexed annuities along with fixed-rate annuities for laddering strategies.
 Some call this a "mixed-fixed ladder" because it combines fixed-rate and indexed annuities.

-The bottom line is that Indexed Annuities are NOT too good to be true, but they can be pretty darn good if your expectations are in line with the contractual realities.
+The bottom line is that indexed annuities are not too good to be true.
+They can be pretty good if you keep your expectations in line with the details of the contract.